College of Business and Public Administration

 Students planning to take their first two years of work at a junior college should take only those courses in business that are offered as freshman or sophomore courses at the University of North Dakota and should access our articulation agreements for more information.
 Full lower division transfer credit will be granted for all courses equivalent to those specified for the freshman and sophomore years at the University of North Dakota.

-Business administration courses taken at the freshman or sophomore level at another institution which are similar to junior or senior courses offered at the University of North Dakota will be accepted for transfer credit only if the student passes a validation examination covering each course for which transfer credit is sought.
-Students who take junior/senior upper division courses at unaccredited four-year schools may be required to take a validation examination.
-Transfer credit is not allowed for MGMT 475 Strategic Management, the capstone course for business degree programs at UND.
-Validation examinations are administered by the department responsible for the course(s) in question.
-Students desiring to validate courses taken at another institution should contact the College’s Office of Academic Advisement, room 127, Gamble Hall.
+Business administration courses taken at the freshman or sophomore level at another institution which are similar to junior or senior courses offered at the University of North Dakota will be conditionally accepted for transfer credit.
+Transfer credit is not allowed for MGMT 475 Strategic Management or POLS 495 Senior Colloquium in Political Science and Public Administration, the capstone courses for business degree programs, the public administration degree program, and the political science degree program at UND.
+Students should contact the College's Office of Academic Advisement with questions regarding courses taken at another institution.

 Degrees and Requirements for Graduation

-The degree of B.B.A., Bachelor of Business Administration; B.Acc., Bachelor of Accountancy; B.S.P.A., Bachelor of Science in Public Administration; B.S.G.D.T, Bachelor of Science in Graphic Design Technology; B.S.I.T., Bachelor of Science in Industrial Technology; and B.A.P.S., Bachelor of Arts in Political Science, is conferred upon a student who successfully completes one of the prescribed courses of study in the College of Business and Public Administration.
-All candidates for graduation must make formal application to the Registrar within the first four weeks of the semester in which graduation is planned.
+The degree of B.B.A., Bachelor of Business Administration; B.Acc., Bachelor of Accountancy; B.S.P.A., Bachelor of Science in Public Administration; and B.A.P.S., Bachelor of Arts in Political Science, is conferred upon a student who successfully completes one of the prescribed courses of study in the College of Business and Public Administration.
+All candidates for graduation must apply to the Registrar within the first four weeks of the semester in which graduation is planned.